-A flipped classroom in high-school science education: is it beneficial and satisfying?
+A Flipped Classroom in High-School Science Education: is it Beneficial and Rewarding?

 Abstract

 The flipped classroom approach integrates distance learning and face-to-face meetings.
-It flips the traditional approach: the teacher’s lecture is delivered through online videos, while exercises and problem-solving take place in the classroom in small groups accompanied by guidance from the teacher.
-The purpose of the case study presented here was to implement this innovative strategy in high-school chemistry education and examine the student’s overall satisfaction.
+It flips the traditional approach: the teacher’s lecture is delivered through online videos, while exercises and problem-solving take place in the classroom in small groups, with guidance from the teacher.
+The purpose of the case study presented here is to implement this innovative strategy in high-school chemistry education and examine the students’ overall satisfaction.
 Furthermore, it investigates the impact of the flipped classroom on in-class group work, in-class social interaction, and students' achievement, all in comparison with the traditional approach.
 Both qualitative and quantitative methods were applied.
-A high level of satisfaction, advantages and disadvantages were reported.
-Positive and significant differences were found for all the variables tested except student achievement, for which a positive but insignificant effect was viewed.
-Correlations between tself-efficacy, in-class group activity, in-class social interaction, and satisfaction variables were checked and found to be positive.
+A high level of satisfaction, advantages, and disadvantages were reported.
+Positive and significant differences were found for all the variables tested except for student achievement, for which a positive but insignificant effect was noted.
+Correlations between self-efficacy, in-class group activities, in-class social interaction, and satisfaction variables were checked and found to be positive.

 Keywords: flipped classroom, self-efficacy, in-class social interaction, satisfaction, student achievement.